Irish government under further pressure to join Gaza genocide case

 “That’s what this is about.
 It’s about a genocide.
 It’s about ethnic cleansing.”

-Minister for agriculture Charlie McConalogue said the government is taking the South Africa case “very seriously”.
+Minister for agriculture Charlie McConalogue said the government is taking the South Africa’s case “very seriously”.

 “Any decision we take about an intervention will be based on detailed and rigorous legal analysis,” he added.